DavidHewWing/WordSearch/README.md

 Shopify Internship Challenge Fall 2019

-What I am doing RN: Swiping Function to get the word
+What I am doing RN: Swiping Function to get the word (snap to diagonal words)

 **CORE**